linkedin/pygradle/docs/pivy-importer.md

 # pivy-importer

-The pivy-importer is a Java application that can be used to pull libraries from pypi into an Ivy format.
+The pivy-importer is a Java application that can be used to pull libraries from PyPI into an Ivy format.
 It has several features that you may find useful in dealing with pypi projects.

 ## Getting the Jar